-You can get recommended amounts of vitamin A by eating a variety of foods, including beef liver and other organ meats, some types of fish, such as salmon, green leafy vegetables and other green, orange, and yellow vegetables, such as broccoli and carrots.
+You can get recommended amounts of vitamin A by eating a variety of foods, including beef liver and other organ meats, some types of fish, such as salmon, green leafy vegetables and other green, orange, and yellow vegetables, such as broccoli, carrots, and squash.

 Fruits, including cantaloupe, apricots, and mangos are also a good source of vitamin A.